theshaune/fluent/README.md

 - Move grid better place for the grid import. component/structure? @import 'base/04.grid'; is a grid nessercary, hasn't been used at all in the previous 2 projects.
 - Consider folders with readme per component, opposed to inline commenting.
-- Consider replacing + with - for modifiers.
 - Create a _better_ consistent commenting system.
 - Consider renaming init.scss to fluent.css.
 - Implement .wysiwyg class for CMS based inputs.